 Children spread influenza easily.
 Schools and child‐care centres may close in an effort to control the spread of pandemic influenza.
 Children who have travelled to an affected area may also be asked not to attend school for a period of time after they return.

-Monitor the NSW Health Emergency website (www.health.nsw.gov.au/emergency_preparedness) which will be updated with current health information.
+NSW Health Emergency website (www.health.nsw.gov.au/emergency_preparedness) which will be updated with current health information.

-Monitor the NSW Emergency website (www.emergency.nsw.gov.au) which will be also updated with other important information.
+NSW Emergency website (www.emergency.nsw.gov.au) which will be also updated with other important information.

 Listen to local and national radio, watch news reports on television, and read your newspaper and other sources of printed and web‐based information

 Every family should have an emergency kit.
 The kit can be used in all types of emergencies, including an influenza pandemic, severe storms, floods and bushfires.

 During a severe pandemic you and your family may have limited access to food, water and essential supplies.
 You should prepare a home emergency kit and ensure you have adequate supplies in your pantry to help you meet the needs of your family for up to 14 days.